the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 <captioned-image alt="Ssamziegil Mall" caption="Ssamziegil Mall's courtyard" imgFile="guides/seoul/Ssamgiezil-1-595x892.jpg" format="v"/>

 To start with, it is located in Insadong, where one of my favorite pedestrian streets connects with many small little alleys full of shops, cafes and street food.
-The mall works with that and recognizes the importance of this street life by creating an alley that continues from the street all the way up the building.
+The mall works with that and recognizes the importance of this street life by creating an alley that continues from the street up the building.
 It spirals up around a large courtyard, passing along small shops and ending on the rooftop area, where gardens, resting spaces, and coffee shops create a bustling public space.

 ### Visit

-It is very a very popular and unique little mall.
+It is a very popular and unique little mall.
 There is always something going on in the inner courtyard, an exhibition or event.
 On your way up the ramp, you can check the shops, all original and local, lots of handcraft and unique products.
 In the end, grab some unique handcraft Korean goods, a coffee, and snacks, while checking the view from the top.
 You can reach by subway at Anguk Station (Line 3), Exit 6.

 <building-info-container id=21 />